How to change a radiator in your home

 • Towels are handy to have close by in case of any spillages.

-Can you install a new radiator without draining the system?
+How to remove a radiator without draining the system

-The water supply to the radiator will stop when you close the valves, but you still need to ensure the central heating is switched off and the system has cooled down thoroughly before starting the job.
+The water supply to the radiator will stop when you close the valves, but you must ensure the central heating is switched off and the system has cooled down thoroughly before you start the job.

 Is it okay to buy a second-hand radiator?

 There are some good deals to be had on second-hand radiators, but you should be cautious when you’re choosing anything pre-loved.
-While it might look fine on the outside, it’s possible that it’s corroded on the inside.
+While it might look fine on the outside, it may be corroded on the inside.

 For original period radiators, it’s worth buying from a professional reclaimer so you can be sure it’s been refurbished inside and out.